mathjax/MathJax-test/web/docs/source/qa-web-interface.rst

 The **Task Viewer** is the main control interface of the QA Web interface.
 It contains a  table of task, basic information and actions to perform on them.

-Note that the task viewer page is not reloaded automatically.
-To get the last status one has to refresh the page, for example using the green button at the top of the page.
+Note that the task viewer page is not refreshed automatically because that could prevent the user to do an action.

 At the bottom of the page, you have a link to the :ref:`task editor <task-editor>` to create new tasks.
 You will also find